HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-lab-intro.md

 * Additional codes that translate or map to the Observation code or category codes are allowed.
 For example:
    -  providing both a local code and LOINC code
    -  providing a more specific category codes such as 'chemistry', [SNOMED CT] concept, or system specific codes in addition to the 'laboratory' category code.
-* {:.new-content #FHIR-28389}Systems **SHOULD** support `Observation.effectivePeriod` to accurately represent laboratory tests that are collected over a period of time (for example, a 24-Hour Urine Collection test).
+* Systems **SHOULD** support `Observation.effectivePeriod` to accurately represent laboratory tests that are collected over a period of time (for example, a 24-Hour Urine Collection test).
 * An Observation without a value, **SHALL** include a reason why the data is absent unless there are component observations, or references to other Observations that are grouped within it.
    - For Further guidance see the [Observation Grouping] section in FHIR Specification.
-   - {:.bg-success}\*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`
+   - \*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`
 * See the [General Guidance Section] for further guidance on using UCUM
-* {:.bg-success}See the [LOINC scale type to FHIR data type mapping] for guidance on which `Observation.value[x]` data type to use based on the LOINC Type of Scale.
+* See the [LOINC scale type to FHIR data type mapping] for guidance on which `Observation.value[x]` data type to use based on the LOINC Type of Scale.

 ### Examples